SCALESD/workshop-2-ds-foundations-jupyter-numpy/README.md

 ## Setup

+### NumPy and Pandas

+Instructions for installing NumPy and Pandas can be found at [https://scipy.org/install.html].
+The easiest method is using pip: `pip3 install numpy pandas matplotlib`

 ### Jupyter Notebook

 Instructions for installing Jupyter Notebook can be found at [http://jupyter.readthedocs.io/en/latest/install.html].
 The easiest method is using pip: `pip3 install jupyter`

-### NumPy and Pandas

-Instructions for installing NumPy and Pandas can be found at [https://scipy.org/install.html].
-The easiest method is using pip: `pip3 install numpy pandas matplotlib`
+## Running

+Once installed, change directory to your cloned repo and run `jupyter notebook` at the command prompt.
+This should launch Jupyter in your browser.
+From the file navigator, double click `SCALE Workshop - NumPy Pandas.ipynb`.
+Next you can step through the notebook "cells" using the `Run` button.